5 Star Trusted Rating

 Until the new CBI program becomes fully operational, Argentina continues to offer its Investor Visa (Inversionista), a much more affordable pathway requiring a minimum investment of ARS 1.5 million (around USD1,500) in a local business.
 This visa provides temporary residency for one year, renewable for up to three years, and allows applicants to pursue citizenship after two years of continuous residence.
 Please check out our comparison table below.

-Program Status In legislative process (not yet active) Fully active and available
+Program Status Ready (Limited Quotas) Fully active and available

-Eligible Sectors Approved sectors (technology, agribusiness, tourism, energy); real estate excluded Any legal business activity
+Eligible Sectors Business investment in approved sectors such as technology, agribusiness, tourism, and energy; real estate excluded Business investment in any legal activity

-Path to Citizenship Direct naturalization after investment (subject to final legal framework) Citizenship possible after 2 years of residence
+Path to Citizenship Direct naturalization after investment, subject to final legal framework Citizenship application possible after 2 years of consistent residence

-Accessibility Targeted at HNWIs (high-net-worth individuals) Accessible to small/medium investors
+Accessibility Targeted at HNWIs (high-net-worth individuals) Accessible to small and medium investors

 Citizenship by Naturalization